The Independent Voice for Conservative Values

-In Eugene there are about fifteen to twenty of these meddlesome individuals, who are all mapping out our City’s future in the most infinite detail.
-These pencil necked geeks are all headed up by one central Planning Director who reports to an interim executive Planning and Development Director, Sara Medary.
-She is also the assistant City Manager and she reports directly to Jon Ruiz who is the City Manager.
-He answers to the Eugene City Council.
-Most of these meddlesome planners are busy trying to accommodate and direct all of the development that they can, by mapping out areas around the City that they have targeted for future growth, based upon who is or who is not in political favor at the moment.
-There is no choice but for our City to grow of course!
-There will be more on that shortly.
+There are about fifteen to twenty of these meddlesome individuals who are all mapping out the City’s future right down to the most minute detail.
+These pencil necked geeks report to an executive Planning and Development Director, Sara Medary who reports to Jon Ruiz the City Manager.
+Mr. Ruiz answers directly to the Eugene City Council.
+Most of these meddlesome planners are busy with the business of trying to accommodate and direct all of the City's growth and development that they can by mapping out areas around the City which have been targeted for expansion based upon who is or who is not in political favor at the moment.
+There is no choice but for the City to grow.
+That has already been determined on by the members of the Statewide LCDC.

-These Planners were responsible for the illegal attempts by the City of Eugene in the 1990s to force people living outside of the City limits to hook up to the Eugene Municipal Sewer System.
-Along with the Eugene City Council they are the ones who were responsible for re-writing local ordinances against the advice of their own legal counsel, in order to compel non-City residents to comply with their devious plans for annexation and urban development, and to illegally force them to pay a $5000 sewer assessment and hook up to the Eugene Municipal sewer system.
-These planners were also behind the foreclosure and the forced sale of the Neely house on Horn Lane for the exact amount of the sewer lien, just $7,411.
+These are the same planners were responsible for the illegal attempt by the City of Eugene during the 1990s to force people living outside of the City limits to hook up to the Eugene Municipal Sewer System.
+Along with the City Council they were responsible for re-writing local ordinances against the advice of their own legal counsel in order to compel non-City residents to comply with their plans for annexation and urban development.
+Non city residents were forced them to pay a $5000 sewer assessment and hook up to the Eugene Municipal sewer system.
+These planners were also behind the foreclosure sale of the Neely home at 1600 Horn Lane for the exact amount of this sewer lien which they refused to pay.
 See my articles: Property Rights Come Under Attack in Oregon by State Constitution, and Oregon House Bill 4111 Reform Bill Passes Legislature.

 In a 1998 landmark decision called the City of Eugene v.
-Nalven, the Oregon Appeals Court ruled that the City of Eugene had no authority to order anybody living outside of the City limits to hook up to the Eugene Municipal Sewer System, nor to pay the $5000 sewer assessment.
-Eugene twice appealed that decision to the Oregon Supreme Court, and it was twice denied, so the Appellate Court decision which ruled that the City of Eugene had broken the law still stands...
+Nalven, the Oregon Appeals Court ruled that the City of Eugene had no authority to order people living outside of the City limits to hook up to its Municipal Sewer System, nor to pay a $5000 sewer assessment.
+Eugene twice appealed this decision to the Oregon Supreme Court, butit was twice denied.
+The Appellate Court decision which ruled that the City of Eugene had broken the law still stands...

-In 2012, a piece of legislation that I wrote back in 1995 when the City of Eugene expropriated the Neely house, finally passed the Oregon Legislature and was signed into law by a unanimous vote of everyone present.
+In 2011, a piece of legislation which I wrote back in 1995 when the City of Eugene foreclosed on the Neely's house, finally passed the Oregon Legislature.
+It was signed into law by a unanimous vote of everyone present.
 It took 16 years for this to happen.

-But in 2010, another group of land planners from Eugene and Lane County were again responsible for another egregious attempt to confiscate private property!
-There was a county-wide attempt to take a 200 foot strip of land away from any property owner in Lane County who owned land that had a creek or a pond, or even a drainage ditch on it.
-This was the rather famous or infamous Lane County Overlay Map with its 200 foot setback proposal.
-Eugene and Lane County land planners dreamed this up and collaborated on it in conjunction with EWEB, the State Land Use Board, and the United Nations Agenda 21 Goals.
-Luckily for property owners however, the proposal was tabled when over five hundred angry Lane County property owners showed up for a meeting of the Lane County Board of Commissioners.
+In 2010, a group of local land planners from Eugene and Lane County colluded together once again in an attempt to confiscate private property without just compensation.
+There was a county-wide effort to confiscate a 200 foot wide strip of land from any property owner who owned land containing a creek or pond, or even a drainage ditch on their property.
+This was the so called Lane County Overlay Map with its 200 foot setback proposal.
+Eugene and Lane County land planners dreamed this idea up and collaborated together tion with EWEB, and the State Land Use Board.
+Luckily for property owners their proposal was finally tabled when over five hundred angry County residents showed up at a meeting of the Lane County Board of Commissioners.

-Finally there is another growth related encroachment issue also on the table now for Eugene and its rural Lane County neighbors.
-It is the addition of about one-hundred acres of land in West Eugene that is now scheduled for residential development (i.e. sidewalks, curbs, streetlights, sewers, subdivisions, and tract homes) along with about four-hundred acres of land zoned commercial in Northwest Eugene which is slated for commercial development.
+Finally there is another growth related issue on the table for Eugene and rural Lane County residents.
+It is the addition of about one-hundred acres of land in West Eugene that is earmarked for residential development (i.e. sidewalks, curbs, streetlights, sewers, subdivisions, and tract homes) along with about four-hundred acres of land that is zoned commercial in Northwest Eugene and is slated for commercial development.